 Follow NZR good practice guides for overnight stays.

 Simple steps include:

-- Having two supervising adults, ideally male and female coach or helper. - Ensuring adults never sleep alone with a child (other than their own). - Appointing someone to be a point of contact for parents and to provide information.
+- Having two supervising adults, ideally male and female coach or helper. - Ensure adults never sleep alone with a child (other than their own). - Appointing a contact person to provide information and be a contact for parents.